standout/woocommerce-fortnox-integration-by-standout/readme.txt

 * Added support for translation.
 At present, the plugin is available in English and Swedish.

 == Upgrade Notice ==

+= 1.1.3 =
+Added functionality to automatically send the credentials to our integration via email.

 = 1.1.2 =
 Added functionality to send api keys to endpoint and deletion of the api keys.